Exemptions

 • Agricultural Assessment Information

-• Senior Citizens with Limited Income - Each of the owners of the property must be 65 years of age or over, except that where the owners are husband and wife or are siblings, only one spouse or sibling need be 65 years or over, before December 31st of given year.
-You must reside at the premises for a year before you can apply.
+• Senior Citizens - Each owner of the property must be 65 years of age or over, except where the owners are a married couple or are siblings, then only one spouse or sibling needs be 65 years or over, before December 31st of given year.
+The owners must own and reside at the premises for one year prior to applying or prove they had it on their previous residence.
 The school districts also allow this exemption, unless there is a school-aged child, attending public school, residing on the property.

-• Alternative Veterans - The Assessor's Office will accept applications for qualified residential property owned and occupied by veterans who served during defined periods of war.
-Surviving spouses of a veteran may also be eligible to apply.
-This exemption applies to the town and county portion of the General Property Taxes..
+• Alternative Veterans - Section 458-a of the NYS Real Property Tax Law authorizes the Assessor's Office to accept applications for qualified residential property owned and occupied by veterans who served during defined periods of war, an un-remarried surviving spouses of a veteran may also be eligible to apply.
+This exemption applies to the town and county portion of the General Property Taxes.
 It does not affect special district tax levies.
-The qualified residential parcel will receive a 15% reduction of its assessed value, and, if combat duty can be documented, an additional 10% will be applied.
-If the veteran received a service-connected disability rating, one-half of the disability rating will be added to the exemption.
-Each of these items is subject to a maximum assessed value of $240,000.
+The qualified residential parcel will receive a 15% ($36,000 max) reduction of its assessed value, and, if combat duty can be documented, an additional 10% ($24,000 max) will be applied.
+If the veteran received a service-connected disability rating, one-half of the disability rating ($120,000 max) will be added to the exemption.
 All 3 schools districts also adopted the Alternative Veterans Exemption, but at a lower level than the Town and County.
+Bethlehem CSD and Ravena-Coeymans-Selkirk CSD have the following limits: War Vet 15% ($6,000 maximum), Combat Vet 10% ($4,000 maximum) and Disabled Vet ($20,000 maximum).
+RCS CSD allows the Gold Star Parent exemption.
+Guilderland CSD limits are War vet 15% ($12,000 maximum), Combat Vet 10% ($8,000 maximum) and Disabled Vet ($40,000 maximum).
+Guilderland CSD also allows the Gold Star Parent exemption.
+This exemption is equalized (reduced) using the latest equalization rate issued by New York State.

-• Disability - The New York State Real Property Tax Law allows local governments the option of granting a reduction in the amount of property taxes paid by qualifying persons with disabilities.
+• Disability with Limited Income - The New York State Real Property Tax Law allows local governments the option of granting a reduction in the amount of property taxes paid by qualifying persons with disabilities.
 To qualify, persons with disabilities must have a Notice of Award from the Social Security Administration.
 This award must certify the applicant's eligibility to receive Social Security Disability Insurance.
 A certificate from the State Commission for the Blind and Visually Handicapped may be used as well as an award letter from the Railroad Retirement Board certifying the applicant's eligibility to receive railroad retirement disability benefits.
 The property must be occupied and owned by the person with the disability.
+All owners must be disabled unless owned by married couple or siblings to qualify.
 The disabled person does not have to be 65 years of age.
-Combined gross income must be no more than $37,400, including Social Security, in order to qualify for the exemption.
-The application must be renewed each year.
+The definition of income as well as income year used has recently changed and is the same as the Senior Citizens (limited income).
+Combined 2024 income must be no more than $58,400 including Social Security, in order to qualify for the exemption.
+The application must be renewed each year by March 1st.

 • Physically Disabled- Property must be owned either by a physically disabled person or by a person having a physically disabled member in the household.
 Property must be occupied by the physically disabled resident of the property.
 The disabled person must have a permanent physical impairment that substantially restricts one or more of his major life activities, and such impairment must be certified by a qualified physician or the State Commission for the Blind and Visually Handicapped, as appropriate.
 To be eligible for exemption, the improvement to the property must be one which facilitates the disabled person's use of and accessibility to the property.
 Any increase in value is exempt from taxation to the extent of any increase in value attributable to such improvements.
 Property must be a one-, two-, or three-family residence.
 This is a local option in which the Town of Bethlehem and Bethlehem Central School District allow.